Stock-to-Flow

 with implied model price price_model = exp(a) · S2F^b.
 PlanB's original 2019 fit reported b ≈ 3.3 and a ≈ 14.6 on a market-cap regression; our nightly refit publishes daily coefficients with the latest cycle included.
 Full derivation lives on the methodology page.

 The single read on this chart is the residual: the gap between spot and model price.
-PlanB's regime thresholds were not formally codified, but the convention used in most replications is “extremely undervalued” below −50%, “fair value” within ±25%, and “extremely overvalued” above +100%.
+PlanB's regime thresholds were never formally codified, but the convention used in most replications is “extremely undervalued” below −50%, “fair value” within ±25%, and “extremely overvalued” above +100%.
 By that convention today's residual is in the extremely undervalued regime.
-The bands below carry the historical context.
+The caution: those labels were calibrated on the first decade, when the model tracked.
+Since 2021 the residual has spent its time deep in the “undervalued” bands not because Bitcoin is cheap, but because the model line ran away from price.
+The bands below carry the historical context; read them as a record of past behaviour, not a current verdict.

 Stock-to-Flow regime bands — convention used in most replications, not author-codified